-An electrocution injury can be extremely devastating to the body, often resulting in a fatality.
+An electrocution construction accident injury can be extremely devastating to the body, often resulting in fatality.
 Although OSHA and other safety codes set forth guidelines for preventing electrocution danger, a number of companies in our state fail to protect their employees properly.
 The Fayetteville accident attorneys at Hewitt & Salvatore, PLLC stand up for the rights of innocent workers who were seriously injured or killed in an electrocution accident.

-The Severe Effects of Electrocution
+The Severe Effects of An Electrocution Construction Accident

 Holding Careless Companies Responsible